andrew/ultimate-awesome/README.md

 - [awesome-iOS-resource](https://github.com/Shanesun/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
 - [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
-- [awesome-iitc-plugins](https://github.com/Suburbanno/awesome-iitc-plugins) - A collection of amazing plugins for IITC.
 - [awesome-azure](https://github.com/surgicalcoder/awesome-azure) - A curated list of awesome Microsoft Azure resources.
+- [awesome-stem-academy](https://github.com/tapyu/awesome-stem-academy) - An awesome list of academic resources for STEM (Science, Technology, Engineering, Mathematics) organized by subjects.
 - [awesome-science](https://github.com/the-programmers-hangout/awesome-science) - Collection of awesome science related resources.
 - [awesome-digital-scholarship](https://github.com/ubc-library-rc/awesome-digital-scholarship) - Awesome List for Digital Scholarship.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.